astronomer/docs/astro/create-first-dag.md

     astro deployment update --dag-deploy enable
     ```

-3. When the prompt appears in the Astro CLI, select the Deployment where you want to run your DAGs.
+2. When the prompt appears in the Astro CLI, select the Deployment where you want to deploy your DAGs.

-4. Run the following command to finalize the setup and trigger a DAG-only deploy to your Deployment:
+3. Run the following command to finalize the setup and trigger a DAG-only deploy to your Deployment:

     ```sh
     astro deploy --dags